dahoum/xn--mrovingiens-bbb.fr/README.md

 [Cavett](./english/literature/cavett/README.md) by Dick Cavett and Christopher Porterfield `27 April 2025-`

-[Eye on Cavett] While researching Christopher Porterfield in relation to [Cavett](./english/literature/cavett/README.md) `30 April 2025`
+[Eye on Cavett] While researching Christopher Porterfield in relation to [Cavett](./english/literature/cavett/README.md) `30 April 2025-`

+[A Wizard of Earthsea](./english/literature/a-wizard-of-earthsea/README.md) by [Ursula Le Guin](./english/people/ursula-le-guin/README.md) The formative book of a good friend in his late teens and early 20s.

 ### Review of the Press